-With the modem router powered on, press and hold down the Reset button on the side panel of the modem router until all LEDs turn on momentarily, then release the button.
+With the modem router powered on, press and hold the RESET button on the modem router until all LEDs turn on to reset the modem router to its factory default settings, then release the button.

 Note: Once the modem router is reset, the current configuration settings will be lost and you will need to re-configure the modem router.